dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/exporting_responses.md

 ### Can I export all the data from my project?

 You can export all data for your project, including forms, ratings and project settings, as JSON files.
-To do so, visit your project's Settings page and click the &ldquo;Export project link as JSON&rdquo; link in the lower left-hand corner.
+To do so, visit your project's Settings page and click the &ldquo;Export project as JSON&rdquo; link in the lower left-hand corner.

 ![Exporting your entire project.](../images/export_4.png)